drichards211/revuer/README.md

   * [ ] Add 'Cancel' button to addMovieDetails().
   * [ ] Create 'Manage Account' function: Allow user's to change username, change password, add full name (if desired), and delete account.
   * [ ] Add 'Are you sure?' prompt when deleting a movie.
+  * [ ] Add 'sign-out' button to home screen.

 Upcoming Features:
+  * [ ] Add sorting options and multi-page display for viewLibrary().
+  * [ ] Allow users to export their database as a spreadsheet or JSON object.

 Accessibility (a11y):
   * [ ] Entire page needs to be re-checked for a11y, (ARIA tags, full keyboard control, etc.).